 What about all the people who have claimed to see dinosaurs in the modern age?
 Among the famous cryptid myths is that of the Loch Ness monster, a prehistoric plesiosaur species apparently surviving in the murky depths of a Scottish lake for countless eons…or is it?

 The fact is that no so-called “sightings” of Nessie have ever been properly verified, and numerous surveys of the loch have turned up nothing.
+Similarly with both the Bloop and Mokele-Mbembe, there is no concrete evidence to show they exist.
+You can read more about these two on the links above.

 The more likely story in these cases is that the desire of people to bring back the dinosaur simply outweighs their perception of reality.